bartTC/pip-check/README.md

 pip-check gives you a quick overview of all installed packages and their update status.
-Under the hood it calls `pip list --outdated --format=columns` and transforms it into a more user friendly table.
+Under the hood it calls `pip list --outdated --format=columns` and transforms it into a more user-friendly table.

 pip-check also supports uv, or pip at any location.
 Pass the `pip` command using `--cmd`: